limmlingg/BusTimeBot/README.md

 ### Commands:

-- help - See what you can do with this bot
+- start/help - See what you can do with this bot
 - search - Search by popular locations, postal codes, address, bus stop number
 - bus - Look up bus information